mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

         python3 Seperate_chr.py "/home/user/Exposure.csv" "/home/user/Outcome.csv" 2

-You will have multiple files saved in your initial directory, for each chromosome and for different positions of the varuants on the chromosome.
+You will have multiple files saved in your initial directory, for each chromosome and for different positions of the variants on the chromosome.
 As an example, with argument 2, you will have all SNPs on a particular chromosome on positions 13 , in one file and on the same chromosome, position 91 in a different file (into batches of SNPs sharing only the first two digits in their base pair position).
 The input and outcome would both have comma as a separator for the .csv files.
 Using this function you can approximately segregate data and then manually check for exceptions.
 To use this function, make sure your output and exposure data are in the format you need for the MRBase package.

-         python3 Data_preperation.py "/home/user/Exposure.csv" "/home/user/Outcome.csv"

 ## 4.5 Harmonize the data and save it in the format required for causal analysis.

-Lastly to harmonize the exposure and outocme data files as well as having them in format ready for causal analysis. you can give the outputs of either of the last two functions and use the file Data preparation.py to get the datasets in the format needed for running the causal analysis.
+Lastly to harmonize the exposure and outocme data files as well as having them in format ready for causal analysis. you can give the outputs of either of the last two functions and use the file `Data preparation.py` to get the datasets in the format needed for running the causal analysis.
 The input would be exposure and outcome files you get after you run Seperate chr.py, with comma as a separator and the output would be a file with the format required for the causal analysis saved in the same input directory with suffix prepared.csv.

+          python3 Data_preperation.py "/home/user/Exposure.csv" "/home/user/Outcome.csv"

 # 5. Scripts for causal analysis